ChengyueGongR/PatchVisionTransformer/README.md

 # VisionTransformer

 This repository contains PyTorch evaluation code, training code and pretrained models.
-These codes have not been cleaned up yet, and will be refined before June 2021.

 We will further upload results on other model architectures.